1250 E. Sherwood Drive

 There are a multitude of ways of planning to reduce the impact of the estate tax.
 The planning techniques generally fall into one of five categories: (1) giving away assets, thereby removing the future appreciation of the assets from the individual’s estate; (2) making the assets worth less on paper through the use of family entities having a business purpose; (3) making charitable gifts; (4) using life insurance to pay the cost of the anticipated estate taxes; and (5) for some, who are owners of a closely held business or are farmers and ranchers, there are other special provisions.

 Using a Qualified Personal Residence Trust (QPRT) is a planning technique involving a residence or vacation home which combines giving away assets and making them worth less on paper.
-This effective planning technique may be advantageous, depending upon the current value of the individual’s estate, the anticipated growth of the value of his or her estate, the individual’s anticipated life expectancy, and the desire to maximize the amount which can be passed free of estate tax.
+This effective planning technique may be advantageous, depending upon the current value of the individual’s estate, the anticipated growth of the value of his or her estate, the individual’s anticipated life expectancy, and the desire to maximize the amount which can be passed free of estate tax (which varies from year to year and does not always go up).

 In this Special Report, we will give you a broad-brush review (avoiding the nuances of any particular plan, which depends upon each individual’s situation) of the use of the QPRT to help you analyze whether its use fits your needs and long-term goals.